-A food allergy occurs when your immune system responds defensively to a specific food protein that is not harmful to the body.
+A food allergy happens when your immune system reacts to something that you’ve eaten.

 Which Foods Most Often Cause Allergic Reactions?